-Welcome to the February edition of NatSCA Digital Digest.
+Welcome to the April edition of NatSCA Digital Digest.

 Where to Visit

-Welcome to the January edition of NatSCA Digital Digest.
+Welcome to the March edition of NatSCA Digital Digest.

 A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
 We are really keen to hear more about museum re-openings, exhibition launches, virtual conferences and webinars, and new and interesting online content.
 If you have any top tips and recommendations for our next Digest please drop an email to email@example.com.

 Where to visit

 As we move closer to spring, the Museum of Zoology Cambridge and Cambridge University Garden will be broadcasting a Wildlife Diaries livestream at 5pm on Thursday 1st April.
 The series of blog posts will be available on YouTube: https://youtu.be/RScsiUeR5aQ accompanied by a panel of wildlife experts who will be ready to answer your questions.
 You can revisit some of their 2020 BioBlitz highlights here.

 The Museum Association’s Moving on Up conference is taking place on March 17th.
 This is for anyone working in any area of the museum sector, and those employed in a different sector who want to bring their skills to a museum setting.

 Written by Claire Smith, Project Officer at the Cole Museum of Zoology.

 If you’ve been following the Cole Museum of Zoology on Twitter, you’ll know that the museum is closed at the moment – not only because of the COVID-19 lockdown, but also because we’re preparing our collections for their move into a brand new Life Sciences building.
 While the new museum may not be ready to open until 2021, we have plenty of work to do behind the scenes in the meantime.